Join us in restoring The Lucy House; the oldest home on the Barlow Road of the Oregon Trail.

 The Lucy House will become an important part of interpreting the history of early Oregon pioneer settlement at the Philip Foster Farm.
 The home will be renovated and furnished to approximate a “newly built” 1860 pre-electric home.
 The additional space allows us to expand our popular Pioneer Life school tours and allows us to tell the stories of the Foster family and of the pioneer women who helped settle early Oregon.

 Sponsors and Donations:

 Thank you to the Kinsman Foundation, for their early support!

-Add your name to our list of supporters by making a tax deductible contribution at:
+Add your name to our list of supporters by making a tax deductible contribution to:

 JZH Historical Society